FAIRmat-NFDI/AreaA-Examples/4_writing_a_schema/README.md

 new `name` quantity is there.
 5. *In case of time: Add more quantities using the edit quantities found on [nomad-lab.eu/prod/v1/staging/gui/dev/editquantity](https://nomad-lab.eu/prod/v1/staging/gui/dev/editquantity)*

+## What you should have at the end of this part

+- A YAML file containing a custom ELN schema definition with a `MySubstrate` section containing a string quantity `name`
+- The YAML definition file sucessfully uploaded and parsed in your upload from part 3
+- An entry of type `MySubstrate`